antaldaniel/reprex/content/project/eu-datathon_2021/index.md

   focal_point = "Smart"
 +++

 Reprex, a Dutch start-up enterprise formed to utilize open source software and open data, is looking for partners in an agile, open collaboration to win at least one of the three EU Datathon Prizes.
-We are looking for 4.1 [policy partners](#bookmark=id.qsh70q), 4.2 [academic partners](#bookmark=id.3as4poj) and 4.3 a [consultancy partner](#bookmark=id.1pxezwc).
+We are looking for policy partners, academic partners and 4.3 a consultancy partner.
 Our project is based on agile, open collaboration with three types of contributors.

-We want to show that we have a research automation technology that can find open data, process it and validate it into high-quality business, policy or scientific indicators, and release it with daily refreshments in a modern API.
+With our competing prototypes we want to show that we have a research automation technology that can find open data, process it and validate it into high-quality business, policy or scientific indicators, and release it with daily refreshments in a modern API.

 We are looking for institutions to challenge us with their data problems, and sponsors to increase our capacity.
 Over then next 5 months, we need to find a sustainable business model for a high-quality and open alternative to other public data programs.